Jules Maes - 1907

 Back to Seattle's Oldest Bars

 Jules Maes features signs that prominently claim "Since 1888," and local newspapers have refered to Jules Maes himself working there in 1888.
 This would make Jules the oldest bar in the current Seattle city limits (the Georgetown area was annexed by Seattle March 29, 1910).
-However my research indicates that these claims are not accurate.
+However in 1888 the building hosting the bar had not yet been built, and Jules Maes had not yet emigrated to the United States.

 Additional Photos: (Under construction)